Marcella of Rome: Biography

 When Paula and her daughter Eustochium left Rome for the Holy Land, they asked Marcella to join them, but she chose to remain in Rome to tend to her growing community.
 She and her student Principia moved from the palace to a smaller house on the Aventine.

-When the Visigoths invaded Rome in 410, the 85-year-old Marcella was brutalized.
+When the Visigoths sacked Rome in 410, the 85-year-old Marcella was brutalized.
 Convinced that she had hidden treasure, which she had long before distributed among the poor, she was scourged and beaten with cudgels.
 Other soldiers arrived who had "some reverence for holy things".
-They escorted Marcella and Principia to the Basilica of St. Paul, one of those which had been named by Alaric as a sanctuary for all who chose to take advantage of it.
+They escorted Marcella and Principia to the Basilica of Saint Paul Outside the Walls, one of those which had been named by Alaric as a sanctuary for all who chose to take advantage of it.

 Jerome detailed the incident in a letter to a woman named Principia who had been with Marcella during the sack.

 When the soldiers entered [Marcella's house] she is said to have received them without any look of alarm; and when they asked her for gold she pointed to her coarse dress to show them that she had no buried treasure.
 However they would not believe in her self-chosen poverty, but scourged her and beat her with cudgels.
 She is said to have felt no pain but to have thrown herself at their feet and to have pleaded with tears for you [Principia], that you might not be taken from her, or owing to your youth have to endure what she as an old woman had no occasion to fear.
 Christ softened their hard hearts and even among bloodstained swords natural affection asserted its rights.
 The barbarians conveyed both you and her to the basilica of the apostle Paul, that you might find there either a place of safety or, if not that, at least a tomb.

 Exhausted and injured, Marcella died of her injuries a few days later.